 How we use Notion for project management

 At Convas we are a very small team and everyone is involved in everything at some level.
 We use Notion for both project management and knowledge management.
-In this article, I will explain how we think about project management and how we handle it today using Notion.so.
+In this article, I will explain how we think about project management, how we handle it today using Notion.so and share our project management template.
 Are you also a small team?
 Tell us how you work!

 We strive for simplicity and to reduce the number of tools we use.
 If you are a much bigger team, the advice in this article will probably not make sense for you.
 If you have cross-functional teams or team members that are not involved in everything, I highly suggest that you look at clubhouse.io.